alex-cartwright1/TastyFwdFactor/README.md

 # Calendar Spread Edge Screener

-A desktop GUI that scans a watchlist for calendar spread setups, ranks them by implied forward volatility, and lets you analyse individual trades with a real-time P/L chart.
+A ktinker GUI that scans a watchlist for calendar spread setups, and ranks them by forward factor.
+Also allows you analyse individual trades with a real-time P/L chart.

-**Data sources:** Tastytrade production API (option chains + DXLink 15-min delayed quotes) and yfinance (earnings dates, market cap, dividends).
+**Data sources:** Tastytrade API using DXLINK (option chains + quotes) and yfinance (earnings dates, market cap, dividend dates).

 ---